changning/changning.github.io/research.md

 permalink: /research
 ---

+As a *Materials Design Engineer* at QuesTek, I get involved in multiple projects on materials design.

 During my PhD and post-doc experience, my research has focused on computational studies of materials on the atomic level, including:
 - energetics/phase stability of disordered and partially disordered alloys/oxides
 - phonon vibrations in crystalline materials